-The following North Carolina air quality rules address minor source pre-construction, minor source modifications, and pre-construction PSD permitting of major sources:
+The following North Carolina air quality rules address permitting requirements:

-- 15A NCAC 2D .0500 "Emission Control Standards", 2D .0530 "Prevention of Significant Deterioration" applies to the construction of any new major stationary source or any project at an existing major stationary source in an area designated as attainment or unclassifiable. - 15A NCAC 2D .0531 "Sources in Nonattainment Areas" applies to the construction of any new major stationary source or major modification at an existing major stationary source in an area designated as nonattainment. - 15A NCAC 2Q .0300 "Construction and Operation Permits" establishes an air quality permitting program for minor sources and requires stationary sources, prior to construction or operation, to have an air permit if the source is above an emission threshold or operates air pollutant control devices. - 15A NCAC 2Q .0500 "Title V Procedures", establishes an air quality permitting program as required under Title V and 40 CFR Part 70.
+- 15A NCAC 2D .0500 "Emission Control Standards", 2D .0530 "Prevention of Significant Deterioration" applies to the construction of any new major stationary source or any project at an existing major stationary source in an area designated as attainment or unclassifiable. - 15A NCAC 2D .0531 "Sources in Nonattainment Areas" applies to the construction of any new major stationary source or major modification at an existing major stationary source in an area designated as nonattainment. - 15A NCAC 2Q .0300 "Construction and Operation Permits", requires stationary sources, prior to construction or operation, to have an air permit if the source is above an emission threshold or operates air pollutant control devices. - 15A NCAC 2Q .0500 "Title V Procedures", establishes an air quality permitting program as required under Title V and 40 CFR Part 70.